 INTRODUCTION: Israel faces general elections on the 17th of May.
 The main political parties are?

-INTRODUCTION: Israel faces general elections on the 17th of May.
+Background: INTRODUCTION: Israel faces general elections on the 17th of May.
 The main political parties are intensifying their campaigns in a domestic atmosphere threatening Israeli unity, at a time when strength is needed at international conference tables to consolidate Israel's future in the Middle East.

 SYNOPSIS: The campaigns have seen accusations and counter-accusations exchanged between the parties as to which is the most corrupt.
 The ruling Labour Party suffered its first blow when the housing Minister, Mr. Avraham Ofer, a leader member and friend of former Prime Minister Yitzhak Rabin, shot himself after allegations accusing him of corruption in land deals.
 Asher Yadlin, Governor designate of the Israel Central Bank, was sentenced to jail for corruption and tax evasion and Mr. Rabin himself had no immunity when it was revealed he and his wife had maintained foreign bank accounts without permission.
 He resigned as Labour Party leader to be replaced by Mr. Shimon Peres as acting Prime Minister.
 The Labour Party has dominated government for 30 years, but voices calling for change are stronger than ever.